Development of Windows Vista: Mid-2004 to mid-2005: Development "reset" (post-reset builds)

 This change, announced internally to Microsoft employees on August 26, 2004, began in earnest in September, though it would take several more months before the new development process and build methodology would be used by all of the development teams.
 Several complaints came from individual developers, and Bill Gates himself, that the new development process was going to be prohibitively difficult to work within.
 Changes at the build labs also resulted in a period of several months where no builds of Longhorn were leaked onto the Internet.

 Longhorn "Omega-13" or Milestone 8/9

-Build 3790.1232 (build date of August 19, 2004) is notable, as it was the first build of Longhorn based on the Server 2003 codebase, but with the Windows XP interface.
+Build 3790.1232 (build date of August 19, 2004) is notable, as it was the first build of Longhorn based on the Server 2003 SP 1 codebase, but with the Windows XP interface.
 Successive internal builds over several months gradually integrated a lot of the fundamental work that had been done over the previous three years, but with much stricter rules about what code could be brought into the main builds.
-Builds in this period were described variously as Longhorn "Omega-13", and as Milestone 8 / 9, depending on whether the new or old build tree was being worked on.
+Builds in this period were described variously as Longhorn "Omega-13" and/or as Milestone 8/9, depending on whether the new or old build tree was being worked on.